cdapio/cdap/docs/developer-guide/source/debugging.rst

       connection.close();
     }

-The JDBC connection does not implement the full JDBC functionality: It does not allow variable replacement and also will not allow you to make any changes to datasets.
-But it is sufficient to perform test validation: You can create or prepare statements and execute queries, then iterate over the results set and validate its correctness.
+The JDBC connection does not implement the full JDBC functionality: it does not allow variable replacement and will not allow you to make any changes to datasets.
+But it is sufficient to perform test validation: you can create or prepare statements and execute queries, then iterate over the results set and validate its correctness.